 Antalya was founded as Attaleia by Attalus II, King of Pergamum, around 150 BC with the aim of establishing a naval base.
 It is possible that the town was an expansion of an older settlement or was built on top of a pre-existing one, as 2008 excavations suggest.

-In 133 BC Attalus III, the last king of Pergamum, bequeathed all his possessions, including Attaleia, to the Romans.
-It is known that the city reached the peak of its prosperity as an important trade centre in the 2nd century AD and that it was enhanced with new monuments commemorating the visit of emperor Hadrian in 130 AD.
+In 133 BC, Attalus III, the last king of Pergamum, bequeathed all his possessions, including Attaleia, to the Romans.
+It is known that the city reached the peak of its prosperity as an important trade centre in the 2nd century AD and that it was enhanced with new monuments commemorating the visit of Hadrian in AD 130.

 Of the wall’s entry gates, only one has survived to the present.
-The gate, erected to commemorate Hadrian’s visit to Attaleia (Antalya), has the typical appearance of a Roman triumphal arch with two colonnaded facades and three entry arches rising above four pylons.
+The gate, erected to commemorate Hadrian’s visit to Attaleia, has the typical appearance of a Roman triumphal arch with two colonnaded facades and three entry arches rising above four pylons.